kvoss/optiwait/README.md

 and on the distance to available clinics.
 The web interface and data model are based on Django.

+The project was written during Hacking Health hackathon in 2014.

 ## Quick start

 1. Add "clinic" to your `INSTALLED_APPS` setting: